Ask a Marketing Expert

 2. We were struggling to break a familiar pattern with clients.
 They’d hire us to execute one-offs or a series of projects, but we weren’t able to help them level-up or tell their brand story as effectively, because we were only working with them at a project level.

-To address the issues we were facing internally and externally, we focused on cultivating relationships at every level—between our own teams, our clients, and our branded properties (Column Five, Visage, and our now defunct Visual News publication).
+To address the issues we were facing internally and externally, we focused on cultivating relationships at every level—between our own teams, our clients, and our branded properties.
 Focusing on everything through the lens of our brand ecosystem helped us close cultural gaps, establish strategy-level relationships with partners, and learn to work together more efficiently.

 View this post on Instagram